alexmngn/react-rock-paper-scissors/README.md

 When you first run `npm run dev` and open the project in the browser at the given url, you should see a text saying *"you are ready to go!"* in white on a green background and *"it works well!"* in the browser's console.

-We hope you're already familiar with the CommonJS pattern Node.js (and also `webpack`) uses or the ES2015/ES6 imports.
+We hope you're already familiar with the CommonJS pattern that Node.js (and `webpack`) uses or the ES2015/ES6 imports.
 You'll see some examples in the provided files under the `src/js/` folder.

-The `index.ejs` file is the template to generate the `index.html` which `webpack` takes care of on the fly.
-You can add your markup to it as normal but please note, that the generated `main.css` and `main.js` is injected in by `webpack` to the `head` and `body` elements.
+The `src/index.ejs` file is the template to generate `build/index.html` which `webpack` takes care of on the fly.
+You can add your markup to it as normal but please note, that the generated `main.css` and `main.js` is injected in by `webpack` into the `head` and `body` elements.

 Hope it all makes sense, we're looking forward to your solution, happy coding! :)